nguyensjsu/sp19-202-pied-piper/README.md

 - Helped to draw the whole group sequence diagram.
 - Helped to do the ppt.
 - Helped team member to solve the code problem and conflict problem.

+-Note: Haoran's commits on April 26th jeopardized the Master branch, requiring a deletion of the current branch which required reversion back to a previous version.
+(Commit: ed8613d550145258d81659bc66fda1c086b3d799) Thus, there is an inflation of contributions due to this oversight.
+(14,634 additions,  9,647 deletions)

 ## Prachi